Sales Lessons From the Hundred Acre Wood

 - Consult sales colleagues or managers

 In today’s uncertain times, buyers and sellers face numerous challenges.
 This was best illustrated in the pandemic.
 Both buyers and sellers were forced to adjust.
 This meant updating and adapting their skills and behaviors.
-At the same time, they needed to learn new things, such as the tools of virtual selling.
+At the same time, there were sales lessons they needed to learn, such as the tools of virtual selling.

 Today, the internet has revitalized sales approaches.
 Some of the most popular include: